nass15456/CTFs/WolvCTF/Z2kDH.md

 ```

-Let's answer this quuestios first, why alice and bob ends up with same value?
+Let's answer this quuestion first, why alice and bob ends up with same value?

 We have :